cycloptux/GiselleBot-Documentation/docs/source/technical-and-security.rst

 * A DNS managed service, hosting both the public cycloptux.com domain and the internal private domain.
 * A Key Management System, storing the secret keys and API keys used by the bot.
 Private keys and/or credentials are never stored on the actual servers, they are fetched during the startup of each service.
 * An IAM service, enabling the virtual servers to communicate with the cloud services without having to store credentials within the system itself.
-* An automatic build & deployment service, updating the documentation website as soon as a change is pushed to the `GitHub documentation repository <https://github.com/cycloptux/GiselleBot>`_.
+* An automatic build & deployment pipeline service, updating the documentation website as soon as a change is pushed to the `GitHub documentation repository <https://github.com/cycloptux/GiselleBot>`_.

 ....